 In 2007, broadband here was fast but flaky.
 I needed two different Internet providers with a load-balancing router for automatic failover.
 Some tremendous efforts have been made since then by the Northwest Colorado Broadband initiative, including multiple fiber lines now serving Steamboat.
 My home-office Internet speeds currently exceeds 100 Mbps and I can’t remember the last time it went down.

 With the combined personal income of the location-neutral workforce now exceeding that of the entire food and lodging industry combined, Steamboat is a completely different place than when I moved here 10-years ago.
 I guess others have realized the benefits of working where you want to work while living where you want to live.

 It usually starts snowing in Steamboat before Halloween and then piles up in feet (not inches) throughout the winter and not drying up until Mother’s Day.
 This is great for skiing, but it can be challenging to live through over the long term.

 A lot of my friends actually came for the winters, stayed for the summers, and then left because of the winters.
 After light reflecting off the snow started regularly triggering migraines for my wife, that’s our story now too.

-I will certainly miss those epic ski days, but with over 500+ days of 6″+ powder already realized on my skis or snowboard, I am fulfilled.
-I also feel fortunate to have explored a myriad of amazing backcountry locations throughout Colorado while photographing many of them to remember forever.
+I will certainly miss those epic ski days, but with over 500+ powder already realized on my skis or snowboard, I am fortunate and fulfilled.
+I also feel lucky to have explored a myriad of amazing backcountry locations throughout Colorado while photographing many of them to remember forever.

 In looking for a new community with a milder climate, we wanted to maintain the small town atmosphere with recreational opportunities that the family could enjoy together year-round.
 It also had to be easy for me to work remotely from.